F3lixitas/Spectre/README.md

 Put this file at the root directory of the project and add something like [-C ../config.txt] to cmake's build arguments.
 The path towards the config file is set relative to the output binary.
 ## Dependencies :
-You'll need GLM and Vulkan for Windows users.
+You'll need GLM, GLFW and Vulkan for Windows users.
 For Linux users, you will need in addition the xcb and xcb-util package (used for window communication with the X server).
 Also, the program won't work if you use a Wayland windowing system.